-Bialik's is neither an exact nor an adequate translation, attempting to create in Yiddish exact equivalents of the German; it is fairly free, following the conventional standards of poetic prevailed translation which during nineteenth century.
-Bialik's Yiddish version is close in character to the Hebrew translations of the poem, in which some of the same alterations and cuts can be detected which occur in Bialik's translation.
+Bialik's is neither an exact nor an adequate translation, attempting to create in the language of translation exact equivalents of the language of the original: it is fairly free, following the conventional standards of poetic translation which prevailed during the nineteenth century.
+Bialik's Yiddish version is close in character to the Hebrew translations of the poem, where both alterations and cuts can be detected of which some occur in Bialik's translation as well.
 In any case, one can discern in Bialik's Yiddish translation an intentional toning down or even elimination of all the elements of caricature and mockery which characterize the German original.
 The same tendency had been displayed earlier by the Hebrew translators of the poem, especially Feferman.
+Lachover has already observed that Bialik left out certain sections of the poem.
+In the German original there are 38 strophes of four trochaic, unrhymed lines, a total of 152 lines; 30 strophes, similar in construction, make up 120 lines in Bialik's translation.
+This discrepancy is highlighted by the fact that most of the strophes which are present in the translation are parallel in content with the original strophes.
+A similar abridgement occurred earlier in both Hebrew translations of the poem: Mandelkern's translation contains 34 strophes.
+Feferman's 39.
+Even though he occasionally widens the scope of one strophe in the original to two strophes in the translation, Feferman clearly skips over at least some of the same subject-matter which is later omitted by Bialik.

-Heine enlarges on the figure of the cantor at the Sabbath evening service in the synagogue, devoting twelve lines to him.
-The cantor is vain and affected in his clothes and gestures:
+Heine devotes twelve lines to the figure of the cantor at the Sabbath eve service in the synagogue.
+14 The cantor is vain and affected in his clothes and gestures:

-. .
+[...]
 Schmuckes Männchen, das sein schwarzes Mäntelchen kokett geachselt.
-Um die weisse Hand zu zeigen, Haspelt er am Halse . . .
+Um die weisse Hand zu zeigen, Haspelt er am Halse [...]
 (51-4)